 at the Genal

-We participate in the Spanish Amphibian and Reptile Monitoring Scheme (SARE) that the Spanish Herpetological Association has been carrying out since 2008.
+We participate in the Spanish Amphibian and Reptile Monitoring Scheme (SARE) organized by the Spanish Herpetological Association since 2008.

-We contribute to the Butterfly Monitoring Scheme (BMS), in operation in mainland Europe since 1990, and in the UK since 1976, and participate in the Spanish scheme.
+We contribute to the Spanish Butterfly Monitoring Scheme (BMS), in operation in mainland Europe since 1990, and in the UK since 1976.

-PROTOCOLS: A 2 km long transect around the Genal Field Station.
+PROTOCOL: A 2 km long transect around the Genal Field Station.
 At least 10 transects a year.
 Extra 15′ period counts.